top of page

 As Strauss explains, for some cultures, nature is at the same time, something separate from culture, but at the same time, these people often see nature as having its own culture, or as being culture of its own in which human culture just follows the greater cosmic, natural law.
 That is what Strauss means by saying that they see nature as "subculture".
 Another thing that can also be noticed is that nature is often understood as feminine, as a mother.
 Many cultures have Father Sky and Mother Earth.
 Nature is given a feminine attribute because humans, almost universally, have noticed certain common patterns between the female as a member of a specific sex, and the nature.
 Fertility, creativity, expansion, cycles, receptivity are all the things human associated both with female sex and with nature.
 Strauss says: "Destitute indigenous communities in North America and Australia long refused — and still refuse in some cases — to cede territories in exchange for sometimes enormous compensation because, in the words of the interested parties themselves, they view the ancestral soil as a “mother.”
 Pushing that reasoning even further, the Menomini Indians of the Great Lakes region of North America, though perfectly well versed in the agricultural techniques of their Iroquois neighbors, refused to apply them to the production of wild rice — the staple of their diet, which is in fact very suitable for cultivation — because they were forbidden to “wound their mother the earth.

 We clearly see from here that reverence of earth as a mother, as a living thing.
 However, when the feminine is brought in connection with nature, it is also brought in connection with its destructive aspect.
 Nature is not only fertile and creative, it is also destructive.
 Its wrath could destroy strongest of the human structures and bring whole societies to great suffering.
 Eco feminists then, have claimed that between the subordination of nature and women, exists a correlation.
-Women were, acording to them, seen as having the wild, chaotic essence, resembling their mother Eve or their grandmother Lilith, that ought to be controlled, fixed and domesticated.
+Women were, according to them, seen as having the wild, chaotic essence, resembling their mother Eve or their grandmother Lilith, that ought to be controlled, fixed and domesticated.
 Nature is, they say, treated in the same fashion.

 Devouring Feminine